JHU-PL-Lab/www-fpse/assignments/project.md

 #### Web-based

-* Since web-based applications may have delayed response or may fail, you should use the `Async` library for any web client or server app.
+* All web-based applications may have delayed response or may fail, and so all of the good libraries are built on an OCaml coroutine library, either `Lwt` or `Async`.  `Async` is the Core version, but it is not gaining a lot of traction so you will probably be better off with a library over `Lwt`.
-  - See the [async lecture notes](../lazy-async.html#async) and [Real World OCaml Chapter 15](https://dev.realworldocaml.org/concurrent-programming.html) for more information on using `Async`.
+  - See the [coroutines lecture notes](../coroutines.html) for more information on using `Lwt`.
-* We recommend the simple [`Cohttp_async`](https://github.com/mirage/ocaml-cohttp) for both web client (API reading / crawling) and server applications.
+* We recommend the simple [`Cohttp_lwt_unix`](https://github.com/mirage/ocaml-cohttp) for web client (API reading / crawling) applications.
-* See [Real World OCaml Chapter 15](https://dev.realworldocaml.org/concurrent-programming.html#scrollNav-3) for an example of how to perform http requests with `Cohttp_async`.
+* We recomend [`Dream`](https://aantron.github.io/dream) for web server applications.  [`Opium`](https://github.com/rgrinberg/opium) is a good alternative to consider as well.
+Both are built on `Lwt`.
 * `Cohttp` also supports lightweight web server development.
 See the [tutorial](https://github.com/mirage/ocaml-cohttp#basic-server-tutorial) in the `Cohttp` documentation.
-(This tutorial uses the `lwt` bindings; see the [Cohttp async examples](https://github.com/mirage/ocaml-cohttp/tree/master/examples/async) for `async` versions)
-* Note that `Async` is not the most mature library; its similar competitor `Lwt` might be a better choice in some cases even though it is not as `Core`-compatible.  `Cohttp` for example seems more reliable with `Lwt`.
-* Write a browser app in OCaml, and compile it to JavaScript to run in the browser via [`js_of_ocaml`](https://ocsigen.org/js_of_ocaml/3.7.0/manual/overview).

 #### Persistence

 * For simple persistence you can just read and write from a file, via the `Stdio` Jane Street library.
+Make sure to use a structured file format such as json.
 * If you are familiar with databases, the [sqlite3-ocaml](https://github.com/mmottl/sqlite3-ocaml) and [postgresql-ocaml](https://mmottl.github.io/postgresql-ocaml/) bindings should work for accessing SQLite or Postgres databases from within OCaml.

 #### Data Processing